Are you travelling with medication abroad?

 Different countries may have different rules with controlled drugs.

-When travelling with medication, it’s important to keep this documentation in your hand luggage so you can show border control or security if requested.
+When travelling with medication, it’s important to keep a signed letter from your doctor (that states what dose and how much of it you are taking) in your hand luggage so you can show border control or security if requested.

 What should I do if I am travelling through different time zones and take regular medications?

-“I usually advise for most people that when you get on a plane you should put your watch to the time of your destination and try to eat and sleep and take your medications according to the new time zone.”
+When you get on a plane you should put your watch to the time of your destination and try to eat and sleep and take your medications according to the new time zone.

 Not only will you be taking medicines at the time you’re expecting them to wherever you are, but this may also help in reducing the effects of jet lag.